 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

-Support Images: Lot 588: Upper Sandusky Ohio Jelly Jar (Brinkerhoff Patent).
-A small sized half-pint.
+Support Images: Auction Lot 588: Upper Sandusky Ohio Jelly Jar (Brinkerhoff Patent).
+A small-sized half-pint.
 Brinkerhoff Patent jelly glass which is embossed on the lid: MADE BY THE OHIO FRUIT JAR CO OF UPPER SANDUSKY, OHIO / PATENTED MARCH 14 1876 / OHIO NO 11 JELLY / LABEL.
 Good condition with some chips on the top rim of the jar.
 The overall height is about 4 inches.
-The wire clamp looks old but could be a replacement. – Greg Spurgeon and North American Glass
+The wire clamp looks old but could be a replacement. – Greg Spurgeon, North American Glass

-Support Image: Lot 7444.
-Brinkerhoff’s Patent 1876 No 2 Ohio Upper Sandusky.
+Support Image: Auction Lot 7444: Brinkerhoff’s Patent 1876 No 2 Ohio Upper Sandusky.
 Half Gallon, Aquamarine, Closure: none.
 Appearance: shiny glass, crudity of appearance including the mouth being slightly out of round.
 Condition: chipping of the ground mouth all around Embossing: strong.
 Base: unmarked.
 Age: 1870s.
-Availability: a rare and important early Ohio jar with lots of embossing. – Greg Spurgeon and North American Glass
+Availability: a rare and important early Ohio jar with lots of embossing. – Greg Spurgeon, North American Glass